Gamma-based clustering via ordered means with application to gene-expression analysis: Introduction

 \section{Introduction}

 A common problem in statistical genomics is how to organize expression data from genes that have been determined to exhibit differential expression relative to various cellular states.
-Cells in a time-course experiment may exhibit such genes, as may cells in any sort of designed experiment or observational study where expression alterations are being examined (e.g., Parmigiani {\em et al.}, 2003; Speed, 2004).
+Cells in a time-course experiment may exhibit such genes, as may cells in any sort of designed experiment or observational study where expression alterations are being examined [e.g., \citet{parm03}, \citet{speed}].
 In the event that the error-rate-controlled list of significantly altered genes is small, the post-processing problem amounts to inspecting observed patterns of expression, investigating what is known about the relatively few genes identified, and planning follow-up experiments as necessary.
 However, it is all too common that hundreds or even thousands of genes are detected as significantly altered in their expression pattern relative to the cellular states.
-Post-processing these non-null genes presents a substantial statistical problem.
-Difficulties are compounded in the multi-group setting because a gene can be non-null in many different ways (Jensen {\em et al.} 2009).
+Post-processing these nonnull genes presents a substantial statistical problem.
+Difficulties are compounded in the multi-group setting because a gene can be nonnull in many different ways [\citet{jensen}].

-Ever since Eisen {\em et al.} (1998), clustering methods have been used to organize expression data.
-Information about a gene's biological function may be conveyed by the other genes sharing its pattern of expression.
-Thalamuthu {\em et al.} (2006) provides a recent perspective.
-Clustering methods are often applied in order to partition non-null genes which have been identified in differential expression analysis (e.g., Campbell {\em et al.} 2006; Grasso {\em et al.} 2008).
+Ever since \citet{eisen}, clustering methods have been used to organize expression data.
+Information about a gene's biological function may be conveyed by the other genes sharing its pattern of expression. \citet{clust06} provides a recent perspective.
+Clustering methods are often applied in order to partition nonnull genes which have been identified in differential expression analysis [e.g., \citet{camp06}, \citet{gras08}].
 Popular approaches are informative but not completely satisfactory.
 There are idiosyncratic problems, like how to select the number of clusters, but there is also the subtle issue that the clusters identified by most algorithms are anonymous: each cluster is defined only by similarity of its contents rather than by some external pattern that its genes may be approximating.
 Anonymity may contribute to technical problems, such as that the objective function being minimized is not convex, and that realized clusters have a more narrow size distribution than is warranted by the biological system.